rust-lang/rust/src/doc/trpl/README.md

 % The Rust Programming Language

 Welcome!
-This book will teach us about the [Rust Programming Language][rust].
+This book will teach you about the [Rust Programming Language][rust].
 Rust is a systems programming language focused on three goals: safety, speed, and concurrency.
 It maintains these goals without having a garbage collector, making it a useful language for a number of use cases other languages aren’t